 In what has become the most popular TED talk, Sir Ken Robinson asks “Do Schools Kill Creativity?”
 “My contention,” he says, “is that creativity now is as important in education as literacy, and we should treat it with the same status.”
 All children are born artists, Robinson notes, but we get educated out of creativity as we grow up.
-Risk taking is important to creativity.
+Risk taking is important for creativity.
 Creative risk-takers can’t be overly concerned with being “wrong.”
-But contemporary education place too much focus on being “right."
+But contemporary education places too much focus on being “right."
 Robinson says practically all educational systems, whether in the United States, England, or elsewhere, have the same hierarchy of subjects, with art at the bottom.
-These, he says, are based on very limited nineteenth century education systems.
+These, he says, are based on a very limited nineteenth century education systems.
 Yet human intelligence, rather than being limited, static, and strictly defined, is diverse, abstract, and dynamic.
 We think and learn in different ways: abstractly, visually, and even physically.
 Creativity, Robinson feels, results from connecting different disciplines and different ways of seeing things.
-So it is important, he says, to educate whole being.
+So it is important, he says, to educate the whole being.

 During the first decade of the 21st Century there has been too much emphasis on standardized tests in American education.
 This emphasizes rote learning, memorization, basic math problem solving skills.
-In this environment, music, design and art are regarded as educational luxuries.
+In this environment, music, design, and art are regarded as educational luxuries.
 Recently in my own school district on Chicago’s North Shore, the local public school district threatened to cut art and music from the curriculum unless our community passed a referendum.
 (And replace it with what?
-I asked myself: More sitting in a desk listening to a teacher?)
+I asked: More sitting in a desk listening to a teacher?)
 Arts programs are too often regarded as expendable in a K-12 program.
 They should not be.

 Architects as crafters of the educational environment are generally not responsible for the curricula taught in these environments.
 And yet we can be important advocates for a more creative education, because it is that same training that once helped us.
 A STEM education, with its focus on Science, Technology, Engineering and Math is often advocated as a great foundation for a career in architecture.
 And so it is.
-Yet it misses a key component important to architecture: Art. free hand drawing, and the creative flow that results from right-brain immersion in visual and spatial thinking, are important aspects of architecture, design, engineering, and many other disciplines, that too often have little if any emphasis in today’s education.
+Yet it misses a key component important to architecture: Art. free hand drawing, and the visual thinking and creative flow that results from right-brain immersion in visual and spatial thinking, are important aspects of architecture, design, engineering, and many other disciplines, that too often have little if any emphasis in today’s education.
 Adding Art to STEM creates the STEAM curriculum: Science, Technology, Engineering, Art, and Math.
 The introduction of Art to a STEM curriculum also allows different ways think about, visualize, explore, and interconnect STEM disciplines.

 Drawing is a way of seeing, and learning to see.
 Architects know that when they draw a thing, they see it more intensely, and remember it better.
 It is also a very supple way of conveying mental images.
 The architect Stephen Holl has said that hand drawing better conveys your brain’s activity than a computer can.
 Architects, he feels, need to draw to realize the vital connection between hand and mind.
 Drawing with a computer program is often filtered through a verbal and/or mathematical software program, and so is very different from direct hand drawing.
 Computer drawing also facilitates copying, but since it may not require redrawing the thing copied, understanding the thing copied can be significantly reduced.
 Drawing by hand opens up a different way of thinking, with deeper seeing and learning.